JKReynolds/rily_video_code/README.md

 ## Using CCapture
 With the animation running, if you click in the browser window, hitting the spacebar will save off a capture from the beginning of that page load until you hit the spacebar key.
 Hitting it again will capture the animation since the last capture.

+## Key Listeners
+- To mute the audio in the window press the down arrow.
+- To unmute the audio, press the up arrow